vinyo71/composition-engine/README.md

   - single: one combined PDF
 - Concurrency control with --concurrency.
 - Output naming pattern supports {index} and {id}.
-- Unicode support via user-supplied TTF/OTF font (--font) for pdf-lib.
+- Unicode support via user-supplied TTF/OTF font (--font) for the deprecated pdf-lib engine.
 - Streaming mode for very large XMLs via --streamTag (no full-file load).
-- Full HTML+CSS layout with --engine=browser.
+- Full HTML+CSS layout is the default.
+- External CSS styling with the --css flag.

 User Docs